 Convention Second Vice President

-Matthew Ledbetter was elected second vice president of the Baptist State Convention of North Carolina in November 2018.
-He has served as pastor of Lighthouse Baptist Church in Sylva, N.C., since 2014.
+Matthew Ledbetter was re-elected second vice president of the Baptist State Convention of North Carolina in November 2019.
+He serves as pastor at Creeksville Baptist Church in Conway.
 Ledbetter has more than 20 years of experience in local church ministry, and he has led several short-term missions teams to Mexico and Honduras.
 Ledbetter previously served on the state convention’s Board of Directors.
 Ledbetter is a graduate of Fruitland Baptist Bible College and Liberty University.
 He and his wife, Lana, have one daughter.

 Board Vice President

 Matt Capps was elected to serve as vice president of the board of directors in September 2019.
 He has served as senior pastor of Fairview Baptist Church in Apex since June 2015.
 Matt holds a Master of Divinity from Southeastern Baptist Theological Seminary and a doctorate in pastoral theology from Gordon-Conwell Theological Seminary.
 Matt and his wife, Laura, have three children.